International English: Neutrality

 International English reaches toward cultural neutrality.
 This has a practical use:

 What could be better than a type of English that saves you from having to re-edit publications for individual regional markets!
-Teachers and learners of English as a second language also find it an attractive idea—both often concerned that their English should be neutral, without American or British or Canadian or Australian coloring.
+Teachers and learners of English as a second language also find it an attractive idea—both often concerned that their English should be neutral, without American or British or Canadian or Australian colouring.
 Any regional variety of English has a set of political, social and cultural connotations attached to it, even the so-called 'standard' forms.

 The development of International English often centres on academic and scientific communities, where formal English usage is prevalent, and creative use of the language is at a minimum.
 This formal International English allows entry into Western culture as a whole and Western cultural values in general.

 Opposition

 The continued growth of the English language itself is seen by authors such as Alastair Pennycook as a kind of cultural imperialism, whether it is English in one form or English in two slightly different forms.

 Robert Phillipson argues against the possibility of such neutrality in his Linguistic Imperialism (1992).
-Learners who wish to use purportedly correct English are in fact faced with the dual standard of American English and British English, and other less known standard Englishes (including Australian, Scottish and Canadian).
+Learners who wish to use purportedly correct English are in fact faced with the dual standard of American English and British English, and other less known standard Englishes (including Australian, Scottish, and Canadian).

 Edward Trimnell, author of Why You Need a Foreign Language & How to Learn One (2005) argues that the international version of English is only adequate for communicating basic ideas.
 For complex discussions and business/technical situations, English is not an adequate communication tool for non-native speakers of the language.
 Trimnell also asserts that native English-speakers have become "dependent on the language skills of others" by placing their faith in international English.